mickiedd/carnd_t1p4/writeup.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.Apply a distortion correction to raw images.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).